Khawla-ben/SO_LONG/README.md

 This project is a small 2D game with minilibx.
 You'll learn about textures, sprites and tiles.

-these are some resources we used to do all the mandatory requirements :
+these are some resources we used to do the requirements :

 https://imageconvert.org/jpg-to-xpm#google_vignette
 https://www.shutterstock.com/